Carsten Maschmeyer: Blacklane

-nu3
+Usercentrics

-nu3 is an e-commerce platform for nutritional supplements.
+In 2019, Maschmeyer's ALSTIN Capital led a Series A financing round for Usercentrics, a Munich-based developer of consent-management software.

 Consultant, author, speaker

-Today, Carsten Maschmeyer also advises decision-makers on strategies in numerous businesses, e.g. large European banks and insurance companies.
-Due to his success, he is a very popular speaker in Germany, Austria and Switzerland, mostly on topics like entrepreneurship, investments, sales, communication, networking, marketing, success and mental power.
+Maschmeyer also advises decision-makers on strategies in numerous businesses, e.g. large European banks and insurance companies.
+Maschmeyer is a frequent speaker in Germany, Austria and Switzerland, mostly on topics like entrepreneurship, investments, sales, communication, networking, marketing, success and mental power.
 Maschmeyer became a bestselling author through his book entitled "Selfmade - erfolg reich leben" which is about the fundamental rules of success.
 The book is presently in its 7th edition.
 Furthermore, his second book "Die Millionärsformel – Der Weg zur finanziellen Unabhängigkeit" also became a bestseller in the first few days following its publication.

-Charity and donations
+Philanthropy

 Maschmeyer is an honorary senator of the Leibniz University in Hanover and a freelance lecturer at the International School of Management in Munich.
 At both institutions, Maschmeyer finances scholarships.
 Motivated by his personal interest in psychology and neurology, he promotes the "Neurological Learning" project at the University of Hildesheim and co-founded the international "Neurobionic" foundation.
 He also finances a professorship at the Music College in Hanover.
 Moreover, Maschmeyer supports several charity projects and initiatives aimed at helping children.
 For example, he founded the "AWD Kinderhilfe", having paid all costs in order to ensure that every euro spent will be given to the projects, "Herz für Kinder".
 In recent years, he gave the largest single donation, €1 million, that has ever been received.
 He also donated a helicopter to the Order of Saint John (Bailiwick of Brandenburg), a voluntary humanitarian organization, and supports the ALS-Gala, Sean Penn's "J/P Haitian Relief Organization", Surgeon-Congress and HOPE Cape Town against AIDS, the Elton John AIDS Foundation.
 In 2015, Maschmeyer shared his private house in Hanover with two Syrian refugee families for several months in order to help them build new lives in Germany.
 He provides online-language learning programs to refugees for free.

-Television career
+Television

 Maschmeyer announced he would be joining the TV show Die Höhle der Löwen, produced by German TV channel VOX, as a potential investor in new ideas showcased on the programme.
 This is the German version of the US show Shark Tank.
 Entrepreneurs present their business ideas to five "lions" (or investors), who then invest their own money and in return receive shares in the business.